betomoedano/expo-Notifications-Tutorial/README.md

-# expo-Notifications-Tutorial
+# Expo Notifications Tutorial

-This is the code for this tutorial https://youtu.be/J_MVpa3odgA
+This is an example of how to use Expo Notifications